 Your profile information is not made available to anonymous users (people browsing the website who are not logged in and are therefore not Christadelphians).
 Your personal contact form, if enabled, is also not accessible publicly on the website.

 You may be able to post comments on articles on the websites.
-If you do so whilst logged in your username will be displayed as the author of the comment, along with your picture if you have provided one, with a link to your profile.
+If you do so, your username will be displayed as the author of the comment, along with your picture if you have provided one, with a link to your profile.
 Only members of the website can see your comments, they are not posted publicly on the internet.

 We will review user accounts on the website on an annual basis and remove any accounts that have not been used for more than a year.